 The RFC series (ISSN 2070-1721) was originated in 1969 by Steve Crocker of UCLA, to organize the working notes of the new ARPAnet research program.
 For 28 years, this RFC series was managed and edited by the Internet pioneer Jon Postel.
-For the history of the series, see “30 Years of RFCs” and “40 Years of RFCs“.
+For the history of the series, see “30 Years of RFCs“, “40 Years of RFCs“, and “Fifty Years of RFCs“.

-RFC Editor operation was funded by the Defense Advanced Research Projects Agency (DARPA) of the US government until 1998.
-From 1998 – 2018, the RFC Editor was funded by a contract with the Internet Society, to continue to edit, publish, and catalog RFCs.
+RFC Editor operations were funded by the Defense Advanced Research Projects Agency (DARPA) of the US government until 1998.
+From 1998-2018, the RFC Editor was funded by a contract with the Internet Society, to continue to edit, publish, and catalog RFCs.
 The RFC Editor was a project at the USC Information Sciences Institute in Marina del Rey, California, through 2009.
 Currently, the RFC Production Center and Publisher functions are provided by Association Management Solutions, LLC (AMS) under contract with the IETF Administration LLC (IETF LLC).